procodeninja33/SocialMedialSignIn/README.md

     appId: "<app_id>"
   };
  ```
-setp 4: Copy of firebase config detail and past in envirement file
+setp 4: Copy of firebase config detail and past in envirement file.

 other detial are pending...............